mrtazz/unwiredcouch.com/content/bits/2020-12-05-pr-deploys.md

 url: /bits/2020/12/05/pr-deploys.html
 ---

-Over the last 18 months or so working for GitHub on the team managing deploys, I’ve gotten very accustomed to branch based deployments (or [GitHub flow] as it’s also known).
+Over the last 18 months or so working for GitHub on the team managing deploys, I’ve gotten very accustomed to branch based deployments.
 Even more so I’m very much enjoying it over the usual trunk based deployment setups that are common in CI/CD environments (this however might be a topic for a different post).

 With the official availability of GitHub Actions last year I decided to move some of my CI jobs for my personal infrastructure over from my private Jenkins server to Actions.
 Both in an effort to clean up the setup a bit, but also to not have to maintain and rely on running Jenkins myself so much anymore.